 Why IGU Seals Break

 For the most part, double pane insulated glass windows work extremely well.
 They can withstand and handle all types of weather, including cold temperatures, heat, and humidity, as well as repetitive open and close motions.

 With the double seal, when one seal begins to break, the other can hold the line for a while.
 However, as the window ages, its components begin to break down.
 The standard lifespan of double pane windows ranges from 10 to 20 years.

 Other than old age, there are two additional factors that affect seal breakage:

-- Direct exposure to sunlight — the more sun your window gets, the more heat will build up causing the panes to expand, contract and eventually weaken.
+Direct exposure to sunlight — the more sun your window gets, the more heat will buildup, causing the glass to expand, contract, and eventually weaken.

-Once the seal is broken, moisture begins to form between the panes, giving your windows a milky, foggy look.
-In addition to condensation, there are other reasons to get your windows fixed:
+Once the seal is broken, moisture begins to form between the glass plates, giving your windows a milky, foggy look.

-Call a Professional to Fix Condensation Between Your Window Panes
+Call Your Local Glass Doctor to Fix Condensation Between Your Window Panes